jmg-hosp/IEEE/README.md

 - CSV files of the BS series sampled at 3Hz and TS series sampled at 1Hz.

 ### Codigo Octave
-- File of pre-processing and processing of BS and TS series.
+- Matlab scripts for processing the BS and TS series.

 ### Validacion_BS_mat y Validacion_TS_mat
 - Files of the results of processing the BS and TS series using Matlab.